-Camille Bullot announced that a conference gathering patient leaders and representatives from the NCPs across the 28 countries would take place on July 2nd in Brussels.
+Camille Bullot announced that a conference gathering patient leaders and representatives from the NCPs across the 28 countries would take place in early July in Brussels.
 This will be the occasion to take stock of the state of implementation of the directive and to share some feedback with the European Commission on its benefits but also on the recommendations that can be made to further advance patients' rights in Europe.

-CB, 04 May 2015
+CB, 30 March 2015